saper-2/esp8266-am2321-remote-sensor/README.md

 # ESP8266 NodeMCU and AM2321 Remote Sensor
 ESP8266 with NodeMCU &amp; AM2321 Temperature &amp; Humidity sensor with web interface.
+Basically this project allow you to show AM2321 readings in web browser in normal HTML format or XML format.
+You should treat this as example than fully working "remote sensor".
+I have still trouble with heap (that goes too low) because of my software i2c lib.

 To communicate with AM2321 I had to create (copy my i2c library for AVRs) software I2C library because library builtin into NodeMcu didn't want to talk with AM2321 (I don't know why, and I didn't dug into).